satukoskinen/satukoskinen/README.md

 Currently, I'm interested in
 - cybersecurity, going through the [Cyber Security Base MOOC](https://cybersecuritybase.mooc.fi/) created by F-Secure and University of Helsinki
-- self-hosted open source alternatives to different kinds of services from secret management to messaging platforms
+- finding self-hosted open source alternatives to different kinds of services from secret management to messaging platforms

 Projects I have recently worked on include
 - [Corewar](https://www.github.com/juliuskoskela/corewar), the last project on the algorithms branch of the Hive curriculum.
 Around that, I got to study how programming languages are implemented, how compilers and interpreters work, and how to implement a simple lexer + parser and a VM to execute bytecode.